penzance/boostrap_lti/README.md

 #### 1) Django Secret Key

-You must change all of the default values.
+You must change most of the default values.
 If you do not have a `django_secret_key`, you may use the following commands to obtain one:

 ``` shell
 mkdir ~/make_django_secret_key